awsdocs/aws-client-vpn-administrator-guide/doc_source/scenario-internet.md

 ![\[Client VPN accessing the internet\]](http://docs.aws.amazon.com/vpn/latest/clientvpn-admin/images/client-vpn-scenario-igw.png)

 Before you begin, do the following:
 + Create or identify a VPC with at least one subnet\.
-Identify the subnet in the VPC that you want to associate with the Client VPN endpoint and note its IPv4 CIDR ranges\.
-For more information, see [ VPCs and Subnets](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_Subnets.html) in the *Amazon VPC User Guide*\.
+Identify the subnet in the VPC to associate with the Client VPN endpoint and note its IPv4 CIDR ranges\.
 + Identify a suitable CIDR range for the client IP addresses that does not overlap with the VPC CIDR\.
 + Review the rules and limitations for Client VPN endpoints in [Limitations and rules of Client VPN](what-is.md#what-is-limitations)\.